-Eyeliners are perhaps the thing that would instigate many people to step on to the magical makeup journey.
+Eyeliners are perhaps the product that would instigate many people to step onto the magical makeup journey.
 They’ve been used to great effect in movies, dramas, and some iconic Hollywood celebrities just wouldn’t look the same without them.

-To help your eye makeup achieve the best that it could, we’ve put together this tutorial that will teach you exactly how to draw eyeliner, and how you can make it work the best for you.
+To help your eye makeup achieve the best that it could, we’ve put together this tutorial – based on tips we’ve picked up from makeup artists Beautifymeeh and Tina Yong, that will teach you exactly how to apply eyeliner as a beginner, and how you can make it work the best for you.

 Eyeliners can be broadly categorised into three categories: pencil, gel, and liquid.
-We won’t say one is better than the other; it’s really about what you prefer, and what look you’re trying to create.
+We won’t say one is better than the other; it really depends on what you prefer, and the look you’re trying to create.

-Though there are still some pencil eyeliners that require sharpening, many of them are mechanical now.
-Just twist up and draw on, any time and any where!
+Also, while there are still some pencil eyeliners that require sharpening, many of them are mechanical now.
+That means, all you have to do is twist and draw, anytime, anywhere!

 Gel eyeliners are typically a solid clay-like substance found in pots and applied with an eyeliner brush.
 They’re more troublesome to bring around, but they do deliver precision, pigment, and long-lasting wear.

 Liquid eyeliners are the most mainstream of the lot right now, and are an ink-like formula delivered in pens.
-The tips of these pens are usually felt tip or brush tip, and different brands may also vary in softness.
+The tips of these pens are usually felt tips or brush tips, and different brands may also vary in softness.

 Liquid liners deliver the cleanest and most dramatic lines but they can also be hard to control – a slight mistake is easily noticeable because of how pigmented they usually are.
 This is also why makeup beginners tend to shy away from them.